lee-x3/IOS101-Capstone-Project/README.md

 ### Description

-Anime Tracker is a mobile app that helps anime fans track their watch progress, discover new shows, and organize their watchlists.
-Users can log watched episodes, get personalized recommendations, and receive notifications for new episodes releases.
+Mood Journal is a mobile app that helps users track their daily moods, discover emotional patterns, and build self-awareness through journaling.
+Users can log their mood states, write journal entries, visualize their emotional trends, and receive personalized insights based on their mood history.

 ### App Evaluation

-- **Category:** Entertainment
+- **Category:** Mental Health & Wellness
-- **Mobile:** Uses camera, mobile notifications for new episodes and suggestions
+- **Mobile:** Uses daily mood logging, graphs, and journaling prompts
-- **Story:** Allows user to discover, track, and manage anime they're wsatching or are interested in
+- **Story:** Users can track their emotional well-being, recognize patterns, and reflect on their moods
-- **Market:** Anime fans who want to organize their watching experience
+- **Market:** People looking to improve self-awareness and mental well-being
-- **Habit:** Users can check in after watching episodes, regularly search for new shoes.
-Users can explore endless anime options
+- **Habit:** Users check in daily, log their mood, and review patterns over time
-- **Scope:** Start with core tracking feautres, expandable to social sharing and recommendations
+- **Scope:** Start with basic mood logging; expand to insights, AI-generated prompts, and mental wellness tips

 ## Product Spec